AndSt/AndSt.github.io/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
 - NLP (in general)
-- Weakly Supervised Learning
+- Weak Supervision
-- Contrastive Learnings
+- Generative Agents
-- Generative LM's
+- Multi-Modality

 # Education to show in About widget
 education: